List of wheat, dairy, yeast and sugar free foods

 Wheat contains gluten which, when wet, is a sticky glue-like substance, which often plays havoc with the digestion and absorption of nutrients.
 It encourages the growth of unfriendly bacteria which are responsible for producing toxic substances and gas.
 Constipation,diarrhoea, bloatedness, indigestion, flatulence and wind are all problems that benefit from the removal of wheat from the diet.

 Wheat is one of the most common foods to which people become 'allergic'.
-It can make an individual feel tired, irritable and depressed, as well as aggravating other diseases, such as arthritis,psoriasis and eczema.
+It can make an individual feel tired, irritable and depressed, as well as aggravating other diseases, like arthritis, psoriasis and eczema.
 Because most people eat wheat so often, the body adapts and copes, and they are unaware that it does not agree with them.
-Once it is removed from the diet, however, many individuals notice tremendous improvements in their health and well-being.
+Once removed from the diet, however, many individuals notice great improvements in their health and well-being.
 Information adapted from 'Cooking Without' by Barbara Cousins.

 Dairy milk has an image of being the perfect food but it is perfect only when fed from the mother to her infant.
 A young child eventually loses the enzyme necessary to digest milk, and after this stage, milk becomes acid and mucous-forming, capable of upsetting normal bowel flora and preventing the absorption of vitamins and minerals.
 Many individuals develop allergies to milk and its products, and they are often unaware of this until milk is removed from the diet.